prashant-coneio/pinwheel-astro/src/content/features/index.md

 ---
 title: Insights
 banner:
-  title: Dedicated to exploring the intricacies of supply chains and compliance management.
+  title: Dedicated to Exploring the Intricacies of Supply Chains and Compliance Management.
   content: We navigate these compliance issues of companies with our experts and stay updated on relevant changes in regulations.
 Customizing supply chain compliances strategies to address these considerations is crucial for successful cross-border trade. we Keep in mind that these considerations can be varied by country to country and industry to industry, with thorough research with professional advice.
   image: "/images/features-banner-img.png"
   button: